Ruud14/Page-Manipulator/README.md

 - You can right click any element on a page to get the css path of that element.

 **Functionalities**
-- Have HTML, CSS and/or Javascript automatically added to all pages or the pages you specify.
+- Automatically inject custom HTML, CSS and/or Javascript into the pages you specify.
 - Run custom CSS **Before** the page is fully loaded so you won't see the origial page first.
 - Inject Javascript on the go.
 - Add/Remove/Change the HTML and CSS on the go.